harvardinformatics/informatics-website/docs/events-workshops/previous-events.md

 ---
-title: Past events and workshops
+title: "Previous events and workshops"
+description: "A list of all previous events and workshops developed and hosted by the Harvard FAS Informatics group"
 ---

+# Previous events and workshops

 These are topics of previous events with no attached contents and the dates of our previous workshops.
 See [Events & Workshops](index.md) for the most up-to-date workshop content!